 Above all, be sure to uphold a feeling of respect, never seeking to “take over” your parents’ finances, but to supply the reassurance and peace of mind that their financial matters will continue to be managed effectively.
 Ask your parents for guidance including them in the decision-making process.
 Daniel Lash, certified financial planner at VLP Financial Advisors, suggests, “Tell them what you’re thinking about doing so you give them the power to tell you what they think you should do.
 It’s like they’re giving you advice because that’s what parents are good at – giving advice.”

-Hired Hands Homecare offers an in-home consultation to assist seniors and their families in figuring out their options for care, and to help mediate complicated conversations like those related to senior finances.
-Contact us at (866) 940-4343 for help and support, and to learn more about our top-rated senior care in Santa Rosa, CA and the surrounding communities.
+Hired Hands Homecare, providers of home care assistance in Pleasanton and the surrounding areas, offers an in-home consultation to assist seniors and their families in figuring out their options for care, and to help mediate complicated conversations like those related to senior finances.
+Contact us at (866) 940-4343 for help and support, and to learn more about our top-rated home care assistance Pleasanton and the surrounding communities.